roeib/JavaScript-snippets/README.md

 getRandomNumberInclusive(2, 10);
 ```

-# How to find the difference between two arrays.
+# How to Find the Difference Between Two Arrays

 ```javascript